FabianSieper/countDots/README.md

 Color = [180, 360, 360]
 ```

-If you transfer color-codes from other applications or websites, keep in mind the scale them accordingly.
+If you transfer color codes from other applications or websites, keep in mind the scale them accordingly.

+### Contrast boost

+If the image is washed out, or the dots might not be as distinguishable from each other, you can increase the contrast of the image.
+Settings regarding the contrast can be found underneath the parameter `contrast`.

+- `contrastIncrease`: A number describing how much the contrast shall be increased.
+  - _<1_ describes a reduction in contrast
+  - _=1_ has no effect on the contrast - it stays the same
+  - _>1_ increases the contrast
+- `showImage`: Describes, if the saturated image shall be shown.
+This option can be used in order to calibrate the program.

+By default the saturation increase has the value _1_ and no image regarding the contrast is shown.

 ### Saturation boost

 As some dots might not be as colorful as others, the option for boosting saturation exists.
+Settings regarding the saturation can be found underneath the parameter `saturation`.
+This option builds up on the settings _contrast_.
+At first the contrast is applied.

 - `saturationIncrease`: How much shall the saturation be increased.
 The values _0_ would describe no increase in saturation.
-- `showImag`: Describes, if the saturated image shall be shown.
-This can be used in order to calibrate the program.
+  - `showImage`: Describes, if the saturated image shall be shown.
+This option can be used to calibrate the program.

-By default the saturation increase has the value _10_ and no saturated increased image is shown.
+By default, the saturation increase has the value _10_ and no saturated increased image is shown.

 ### Source

 If you'd like to compute multiple files at once, you can place all your files inside of one folder.
 All files inside of this folder will be processed.
 For this, change the parameter `source` to _folder_.
-By default only one file can be selected.
+By default, only one file can be selected.

 ### Show final image

 To automatically view the final image, which contains marked dots, set the parameter `showFinalImage` to _true_.
-By default the value _false_ is set.
+By default, the value _false_ is set.
 However, it should be kept in mind, that showing the image at the end lowers the performance of the program.

 ### Overlay original image

 In addition to _Show final image_ it is also possible to overlay the original image with the image containing the marked dots.
 To enable this adjust the parameter `overlayOriginalImage`.
 The possible values range between _0.0_ and _1.0_, where 0.0 describes full transparency of the original image and 1.0 no transparency.
 A value of _0.8_ is recommended if wanted.
-By default the value is _0.0_.
+By default, the value is _0.0_.

 ### Save the image